moby/moby/docs/sources/reference/run.md

     $ docker port 4241164edf6f 6379
     2014/01/25 00:55:38 Error: No public port '6379' published for 4241164edf6f

-Yet we can get information about the Redis container'sexposed ports with `--link`.
+Yet we can get information about the Redis container's exposed ports with `--link`.
 Choose an alias that will form a valid environment variable!